 Certain services, discounts, classes, events, and online fitness offerings are provided by affiliates of UnitedHealthcare or other third parties not affiliated with UnitedHealthcare.
 Participation in these third-party services are subject to your acceptance of their respective terms and policies.
 UnitedHealthcare and its respective subsidiaries are not responsible for the services or information provided by third parties.
 The information provided through these services is for informational purposes only and is not a substitute for the advice of a doctor.
-UnitedHealthcare and its respective subsidiaries and are not responsible for the services or informational purposes only and is not a substitute for the advice of a doctor.

-provided by third parties, the content on any linked site, or for any injuries you may sustain while participating in any activities under the Program.
+UnitedHealthcare and its respective subsidiaries and affiliates do not endorse and are not responsible for the services or information provided by third parties, the content on any linked site, or for any injuries you may sustain while participating in any activities under the Program.